Al Pak's Story

 What kind of school groups have you participated in recently?

 “I got a chance to go volunteer at the C.S.
 Porter [Middle School] where they go down to the Bitterroot River, just down the street from where I work.
 [Field trips were conducted with Rhithron technicians taking turns on different days to go down to the river to teach the students about their particular expertise.]
-The kids would walk around to different stations with [micro]scopes set-up [to look at bugs] and it was fun.
+The kids would walk around to different stations with [micro]scopes set-up [to look at bugs] and it was a lot of fun.
 I hope we get to do it again.
 Once I started working at [Rhithron] I ran out of time to volunteer a whole lot, but its nice to do it when I can.”

 Is there a memorable experience that you can think of with WEN?